 World Cup of Architecture

-Good morning, sports fans!
-Have we got some news for you.
-This month we are launching a mighty series of giveaways that tie into our vast database of architectural projects and summer’s hottest sporting event, the FIFA World Cup.
+Good afternoon, sports fans!
+Coming up today is the second in a mighty series of giveaways that tie into our vast database of architectural projects and summer’s hottest sporting event, the FIFA World Cup.

-Here’s the skinny: we’ve got projects.
-A lot of them.
-And they’re all over the world.
-We’re picking one country at a time to highlight according to the order of matches in the FIFA World Cup (see the schedule here).
+For first-time players, here’s the rundown: we’ve got projects.
+And they’re all over the world, so we’re picking one country at a time to highlight according to the order of matches in the FIFA World Cup (see the schedule here).

-First up?
-Mexico!
-We have 173 projects in Mexico alone, and your task is to comment here — or on our Facebook page — with your favorite building.
-Everyone who comments will be entered in a drawing to win an awesome book, today’s pick being a signed Juergen Mayer H. book.
-(Coming up we have equally stellar picks from Princeton Architectural Press and ten copies of the brand new AIA Guide.)
+Today’s nation?
+France!
+We have 81 built projects in our database from la patrie, and your task is to comment here — or on our Facebook page — with your favorite building.
+Everyone who comments will be entered in a drawing to win an awesome book, today’s pick being a copy of the brand spanking new AIA Guide to New York City.

 Start your engines:

-1) Peruse the 173 projects from Mexico, whose team is playing in the first FIFA match against South Africa on June 11.
+1) Peruse 81 spiffy projects built in France, whose team is playing in the second FIFA match against Uruguay on June 11.

 2) Comment on this post with your favorite.